Matthew Fuchter

-Matthew John Fuchter FRSC is a British chemist who is a Professor of Chemistry at Imperial College London.
+Matthew John Fuchter FRSC is a British chemist who is a professor of chemistry at the University of Oxford.
 His research focuses on the development and application of novel functional molecular systems to a broad range of areas; from materials to medicine.
 He has been awarded both the Harrison-Meldola Memorial Prize (2014) and the Corday–Morgan Prizes (2021) of the Royal Society of Chemistry.
 In 2020 he was a finalist for the Blavatnik Awards for Young Scientists.

 Early life and education

 Fuchter earned a master's degree (MSci) in chemistry at the University of Bristol, where he was awarded the Richard Dixon prize.
 It was during his undergraduate degree that he first became interested in organic synthesis.
 As a graduate student he moved to Imperial College London, where he worked with Anthony Barrett on the synthesis and applications of porphyrazines, including as therapeutic agents.
 During his doctoral studies Barrett and Fuchter collaborated with Brian M. Hoffman at Northwestern University.